Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dancing

-Another common trait of Blue Zone residents is the "exercise but no gym" habit.
+Another common trait of Blue Zone residents is the habit of "exercising without going to the gym".
 Areas like Nicoya, Costa Rica have a strong festival culture.
 They regularly hold dance parties.

 Dancing has health benefits comparable to jogging.
 Photo: Insider